<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=799546403794687&amp;ev=PageView&amp;noscript=1">

 Hot Topics in Nursing: Scholarships for Nursing School

-University of Colorado College of Nursing 2023 BSN graduate Mark Domingo received a transfer scholarship when he applied and was accepted to Anschutz Medical Campus BSN program and was grateful for it.
+University of Colorado College of Nursing 2023 BSN graduate Mark Domingo received a transfer scholarship when he applied and was accepted to the Anschutz Medical Campus BSN program and was grateful for it.
 “It certainly helped defray some of the costs of college.”

 CON_MDomingo